-To get the Warm Home Discount from Bulb as part of the ‘broader group’, both of the following must apply:
+To get the Warm Home Discount from Bulb as part of the ‘broader group’ in 2021 to 2022, both of the following must apply:

 - you get one of the eligible low income benefits

 - one of the additional eligibility criteria applies to you

 It doesn’t matter when you joined Bulb, as long as you get your electricity from us when you apply and when you get the payment.